w3f/polkadot-wiki/docs/learn/learn-guides-transfers.md

 ---
-id: learn-guides-transfers
-title: Polkadot-JS Guides about Transfers
-sidebar_label: Transfer Guides
+title: Transfer Guides for Polkadot-JS
-description: Polkadot-JS Guides about Balances Transfers.
-keywords: [gides, advanced, polkadot-js, transfers]
-slug: ../learn-guides-transfers
+description: Step-by-step guides for transferring balances, verifying extrinsics, and calculating fees using Polkadot-JS.
 ---

 <!-- MessageBox -->